-Discover Europe's new green oasis-

-Partnerships with forestry departments, and local associations are encouraging and assisting in wildlife tourism development.
-Over the last few years, extensive research by Discover Dinarics has been conducted to understand the bear populations across Slovenia and Croatia.
+Partnerships with forestry departments and local associations are encouraging nature-based tourism development.
+In the last few years extensive research by Discover Dinarics has been conducted to understand bear populations across both Slovenia and Croatia.

 With vast rivers and mountains, Slovenia’s southern section is an undeniably exciting destination.
 Combine mountain explorations with old forest hikes, wildlife watching with river rafting and add in a stopover in the country’s capital – Ljubljana.

-Accessible from a number of surrounding airports, the best option is flying in directly to Ljubljana and after a short twenty minute transfer, arrive in the capital.
-The city centre has had a large amount of development and focus and provides a diverse tourism offering.
-Great hotels, apartments and other accommodations will meet a varied taste and style but be sure to keep an eye open for the recognised green destinations.
+Accessible from a number of surrounding airports, the best option is flying in directly to Ljubljana and after a short twenty- minute transfer, arrive in the capital.
+The well-developed city centre provides diverse tourism offerings.
+Great hotels, apartments and other accommodations will suit varied tastes and styles, but be sure to keep an eye open for recognised green destinations.

 "To awaken quite alone in a strange town is one of the pleasantest sensations in the world."